hebaahmedQA/AutomationExercisesTask/README.md

 Pre-requisites:

-*Install Java and Selenium dependencies.
+* Install Java and Selenium dependencies.
-*Set up TestNG for test execution.
+* Set up TestNG for test execution.
-*Ensure the Excel file with test data is available and correctly formatted, the file should have 1 column, 3 rows contains the data "chrome", "Firefox", "edge"
+* Ensure the Excel file with test data is available and correctly formatted, the file should have 1 column, 3 rows contains the data "chrome", "Firefox", "edge"

 Running the Test:

-Execute the UserRegister class as a TestNG test.
+* Execute the UserRegister class as a TestNG test.
-The test will read browser names from the Excel sheet and perform user registration on the specified browsers.
+* The test will read browser names from the Excel sheet and perform user registration on the specified browsers.

 Post-Test:
 The browser session is closed after each test to maintain isolation.
-Notes
-Update the Excel file with valid browser names and necessary test data.

 Dependencies :

-Selenium WebDriver
+* Selenium WebDriver
-TestNG
+* TestNG
-Apache POI (for Excel reading)
+* Apache POI (for Excel reading)